 Keep Pests at Bay

-Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
+Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit and check on it regularly throughout the summer.

 Nearly all outdoor A/C units are placed on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Keep an eye on your outdoor component to make sure that the base continues to stay level.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.